mn-experiments/examware/README.md

 At a later point, an admin enters the `student`'s score into the system.

 If the `student` scored over 70% then it's a pass, otherwise, it is a failure.
-Before the scoring, the status is pending.
+Before the scoring, the score is null.